Godley Head defence site

 Located in the Canterbury region

-The Tunnel Track, some buildings and the gun emplacements are closed due to damage from the earthquakes in 2010 and 2011.
+The Tunnel Track is closed due to damage from the earthquakes in 2010 and 2011.

 Awaroa/Godley Head is a fantastic place to be for scenery alone.
 This exposed headland on top of sheer 120 metre-high cliffs can, on a clear day, provide views across the harbour to Banks Peninsula and far down the coastline.